SUMMARY:The so-called 3x+1 problem is to prove that all 3x+1

 All numbers up to 16.2 * 1018

 have been checked for class records. ( View progress )

 Whenever (computer) time is available the quest for new records still continues!

-The program runs totally unattended, so anyone with lots of idle time on a PC can
+The program runs totally unattended, so anyone with a GPU can

 join the 3x+1 search!
 Just look at the 3x+1 search page to see